zhangjinCV/Noisy-COD/README.md

-# [ECCV2024] Learning Camouflaged Object Detection from Noisy Pseudo Labels
+# [ECCV2024] Learning Camouflaged Object Detection from Noisy Pseudo Label

 This is the open-source repository for our paper **Learning Camouflaged Object Detection from Noisy Pseudo Label**, accepted at ECCV 2024!